hehu80/bitbackup-py/README.md

 ## Description
 This Python script will download all of your Git repositories from a Bitbucket workspace.
-If a repository does not exist locally, the repo will be cloned to the target directory.
+If a repository does not exist locally, the repo will be downloaded to the target directory.
 If a repository already exists locally, `git remote update` will be executed.